 1. Snowshoes & Trestles

 The Kettle Valley Railway is a unique beauty in the winter when a blanket of snow lays atop the iconic trestles.
-You can either rent snowshoes in Kelowna, or let the pros at Monashee Adventure Tours take care of your experience and guide you for the day.
-Whatever you decide, keep your eyes peeled as you might just see some local wildlife like the moose or white-tailed deer that frequent the area in the winter.
+If you don't have snowshoes you can rent them in Kelowna, both Mountain Equipment Coop (MEC) and Play it Again Sports have rentals.
+When you are out snowshoeing, keep your eyes peeled as you might just see some local wildlife like the moose or white-tailed deer that frequent the area in the winter.

 2. Frosty Waterfall Hikes